adiezag/Data-Science/README.md

 1. The program generates graphs that let the user easily identify which race have been more impacted by gun violence and where the majority of shooting events have taken place.
 2. 71.6% of the people, victims of shooting events, are black.
 3. 41.43% of the shooting events have taken place in Brooklyn and 28.23% in the Bronx.
-4. The majority of shooting events have taken place in Band the Bronx.
-5. By the intensity of color red, the choroplet map highlights the features of the data.
-The highest number of victims correspond to the zip code 11212 in Brooklyn, and lists the people affected per race between 2006 and 2020
+4. By the intensity of color red, the choroplet map highlights the features of the data.
+The highest number of victims correspond to the zip code 11212 in Brooklyn, and lists the affected people between 2006 and 2020 per race:
     - AMERICAN INDIAN / ALASKAN NATIVE: 0
     - ASIAN / PACIFIC ISLANDER: 3
     - BLACK: 1017